Top Upwork alternatives in 2026: best platforms for freelancers and clients

 • Ability to transfer copyright fast and fully online.

-• In most cases, lower fees compared to Upwork (Upwork freelancers need to pay 10% service fee on the earnings they make on Upwork, while Useme freelancers pay only 4.99% and the service fee stops at €99 per month, unlocking free deals).
+• In most cases, lower fees compared to Upwork (Upwork freelancers need to pay a 10% service fee on the earnings they make on Upwork, while Useme freelancers pay only 4.99%, and service fees stop at €99 per month, unlocking free deals).

 • Most payments are made within 24h.